hashicorp/terraform-provider-google/website/docs/r/compute_target_tcp_proxy.html.markdown

   character, which cannot be a dash.
 * `backend_service` -
   (Required)
-  A reference to BackendService resource
+  A reference to the BackendService resource.

 - - -